Embry-Riddle Aeronautical University-Prescott logo

 1925

-Embry-Riddle Company founded in Cincinnati, Ohio
+Embry-Riddle Company founded in Cincinnati, Ohio.

 1965

-Moved to Daytona Beach, Florida
+Embry-Riddle moved to Daytona Beach, Florida.

 1970

-Renamed Embry-Riddle Aeronautical University
+Renamed Embry-Riddle Aeronautical University.

 1974